Guilhermecons/Guilhermecons/README.md

 **`Mobile Developer`**

 Hello!
 I'm a student of Systems Analysis and Development at Senac, with a technical background in Electronics.
 I’ve been focusing on backend development with Node.js, RESTful API integration, SQL, and version control using Git and GitHub.
-Currently, I’m expanding my skills in mobile development with React Native.
+Currently, I’m expanding my skills in Mobile Developer with React Native.

 <p align="left">
     <a href="https://www.linkedin.com/in/guilherme-bueno-a4bba7246/">